 Bereavement Counselling Belfast

-The Daily Duties of a Counsellor
+The Day to Day Duties for a Counsellor

-- Referring patients for other treatments
+- Referring patients for other therapies when appropriate

-- Maintaining confidential records of all sessions
+- Keeping confidential records of all counselling sessions

 Counselling Near Belfast